famoser/docs/docs/communicate/conflicts.md

 ## imbalance of impression

-own cause of actions seems reasonable within the context but are judged by the other without the context and credited to the character.
+own cause of actions seems reasonable within the context but are judged by the other without it and credited to the character.

 own way of reasoning seems assertive, communicative; like being careful or strong in an argument;
-but to the other may seem ruthless, talktive; like a coward, or a know-it-all
+but to the other may seem ruthless, talkative; like a coward, or a know-it-all.

-own conclusion of some event may focus on specific aspects but the others conclusion may differ because different aspects were observed
+own conclusion of some event may focus on specific aspects but to others conclusions may differ because different aspects were observed.

-own change proposals may seem cautious and reasonable but the others interpret the proposal more radical until it is clearly negative
+own change proposals may seem cautious and reasonable but others might interpret the proposal more radical until it is clearly negative.

 ## principles of communication